github/docs/content/codespaces/developing-in-codespaces/deleting-a-codespace.md

 {% endnote %}

 There are costs associated with storing codespaces.
 You should therefore delete any codespaces you no longer need.
-For more information, see "[About billing for GitHub Codespaces](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)."
+For more information, see "[About billing for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)."

 {% data reusables.codespaces.max-number-codespaces %}